hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 +---------------------------------------------------------------------------
 ```

-The whole solution consists of parts which corresponds to number of conditions in Platform.
+The whole solution consists of parts which corresponds to number of scenarios in Platform.

 The results can be plotted using default `plot` method.